 Licensed child care facilities in the state of Indiana are required to meet certain minimum standards in order to remain licensed, thus the quality of these facilities should be assured.
 The number of licensed facilities and the overall licensed capacity provide one measure of the availability of childcare.
-Using data from the Bureau of Child Care (BCC), as of February 2, 2008, there were 3,645 licensed child care facilities (this includes child care centers and homes but not ministry-based care) in the state with a total licensed capacity for 109,314 children.
+Using data from the Bureau of Child Care (BCC), as of February 19, 2007, there were 3,609 licensed child care facilities in the state with a total licensed capacity for 107,309 children.
 This licensed capacity could serve up to 20.2 percent of all Indiana children age 5 and younger.
-Child care centers also report their capacity by age group.
-The total capacity of child care centers in Indiana is 71,624 with a capacity of 3,904 infants, 5,185 toddlers, and 62,535 children.
-For home based child care, the BCC only reports the number of children that each center is licensed to accommodate and the ages of children for which the facility is licensed.
-The 3,039 home based child care facilities in Indiana provide a total capacity of 37,690 children.
-Among these home based facilities, 2,898 (95 percent) provide services to infants and toddlers [17].
+Among these facilities, 86.5 percent of them are licensed to care for infants and toddlers from age of birth to 2 in addition to other young children.
+These facilities provide an estimated statewide capacity of up to 44,621 infants and toddlers.
+[17] The March 2007 CPS estimate of the number of children age birth through 2 in Indiana is 236,433 children.
+Approximately 18.9 percent of the children between ages birth through 2 could be served by a licensed child care facility.
 Additional children could be cared for in ministry-based child care facilities which are not subject to licensing.
 While not subject to licensing, ministry-based care must meet minimum requirements regarding sanitation and fire and life safety.
-Information regarding the capacity of unlicensed, registered childcare ministries is not reported.
+Information regarding the capacity of unlicensed, registered childcare ministries was not available at the time this report was compiled.